MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan-with-globalreach.md

 Each Azure VMware Solution Cloud Region connects back to an on-premises via ExpressRoute Global Reach.
 Azure VMware Solution Cloud Region 1 Global Reach connection is shown as "Global Reach (A)".
 The Azure VMware Solution Cloud Region 2 Global Reach connection is shown as "Global Reach (B)".
 Both Azure VMware Solution private clouds are connected directly to each other via Global Reach shown as Global Reach (C).
 Keep in mind that Global Reach traffic will never transit any hub firewalls.

 Ensure that you explicitly configure Global Reach (A), Global Reach (B), and Global Reach (C).
-It is imperative to do this to prevent potential suboptimal routing between Global Reach sites.
+It is imperative to do this to prevent connectivity issues between Global Reach sites.
 See traffic flow section for more information.

 The diagram below illustrates traffic flows from the perspective of the Azure VMware Solution Private Clouds.